High school FAQ

 There are rough guidelines as to what should be taught — you can find these in the Next Generation Science Standards (the NGSS) — and while some say they follow them precisely, precious few schools actually do.

-We, by the way, don’t try to follow them — but an inventory of our lessons shows that we meet all of their Disciplinary Core Ideas each year.
+We, by the way, don’t try to follow them — but an inventory of our lessons shows that we touch on all of their Disciplinary Core Ideas each year.

 Q: Okay, but is there anything you don’t do as much as a traditional high school class?